 Information regarding the results of each reportable segment is included below.
-Performance is measured based on segment results as included in the internal management reports that are reviewed by the Group's CEO.
+Performance is measured based on segment results as included in the internal management reports that are reviewed by the Group's CODM.
 All other segments' items include the followings:

-- Expenses comprise mainly head office expenses. - Assets comprise mainly other receivables (2019: other receivables and deposits paid for a proposed acquisition). - Liabilities comprise mainly borrowings, amount due to directors and salary and other head office expenses payables.
+- Expenses comprise mainly head office expenses. - Assets comprise mainly other receivables. - Liabilities comprise mainly borrowings, amount due to directors and salary and other head office expenses payables.